 It comes as no surprise, therefore, that rather than the familiar European Latin Cross, the Ethiopian Cross has a distinctive 'African' appearance (see also the Coptic Cross).
 These are often named after the Northern Ethiopian regions and towns they are found in; for example Lalibela, Axum and Gondar.

 Ethiopian crosses are invariably made from elaborate lattice work.
-Hand crosses usually include a square at the base, which represents the Ark of the Covenant and both the Ark and the Cross bear the Shekinah (see Prince of Peace Cross).
+Hand-held crosses usually include a square at the base, which represents the Ark of the Covenant and both the Ark and the Cross bear the Shekinah (see Prince of Peace Cross).
 Geometric patterns are common in Ethiopian art and there is order and meaning in the intertwined lattice style.
 This represents everlasting life and also relates to the nature of the Ethiopian Orthodox Church.

 When Catholics, Anglicans and others make the sign of the cross it is customary to use two fingers, with or without the thumb touching them.
 Two fingers and the thumb brought together represent the Holy Trinity; two fingers alone represent the two natures of Christ.
 Although they are touching each other, they are still separate digits.
 This contrasts with the intertwining construction of the Ethiopian Cross, which symbolises the mixture of the two natures.

 Whether Christ is One of combined natures, or is One of parallel natures, will keep theologians busy for the next generation or so.
 However well educated and intelligent we might be, there are still many things we do not understand.